Understanding and Improving Knowledge Distillation: Analyzing Mechanisms of Knowledge Distillation

-Label Smoothing~\citep{szegedy2016rethinking} is a technique to soften one-hot encoded label $\vy$ by a factor of $\epsilon$, such that the modified label becomes: $\tilde{\evy}_i^{\LS}=(1-\epsilon)\evy_i + \epsilon/K$.
+Label Smoothing (LS)~\citep{szegedy2016rethinking} is a technique to soften one-hot label $\vy$ by a factor of $\epsilon$, such that the modified label becomes: $\tilde{\evy}_i^{\LS}=(1-\epsilon)\evy_i + \epsilon/K$.
 Label smoothing mitigates the over-confidence issue of neural networks, and improves model calibration~\citep{muller2019does}.
-Knowledge Distillation~($\KD$) on the other hand, uses an additional teacher model's predictions $\vp$:
+Knowledge Distillation~($\KD$) on the other hand, uses an additional teacher model's predictions $\vp$ for training:

-where $\lambda\in[0,1]$ is a hyper-parameter; $\tilde{\vq}$ and $\tilde{\vp}$ are softened student and teacher's predictions by applying temperature $T$ in~\Eqref{eq:softmax}.
+where $\lambda\in[0,1]$ is a hyper-parameter; and $\vqt$ and $\vpt$ are temperature softened student and teacher's predictions.
 Logits gradient for $\KD$ is given by:

-\citet{yuan2019revisit} established the connection between $\KD$ and label smoothing -- In terms of gradient propagation, Knowledge Distillation is equivalent to Label Smoothing, when temperature $T=1$, and teacher's probability distribution $\vp$ follows a uniform distribution.
-In other words, we can view $\KD$ as an adaptive version of label smoothing, suggesting it should inherit most of the benefits from label smoothing, such as model regularization and better calibration, not being over-confident~\citep{muller2019does}.
+\citet{yuan2019revisit} established the connection between $\KD$ and LS: In terms of gradient propagation, $\KD$ is equivalent to LS, when $T=1$, and teacher's probability distribution $\vp$ follows a uniform distribution, i.e., a Bayesian prior of the universe.
+In other words, we can view $\KD$ as an adaptive version of label smoothing, suggesting it should inherit most of the regularization benefits from label smoothing, such as model regularization and better calibration, not being over-confident~\citep{muller2019does}.

-In the next two subsections, we analyze the unique characteristics of real teacher's output distribution $\vp$ over the uniform distribution, and demonstrate how they could potentially facilitate student model's training with distillation.
+In the next two subsections, we analyze the unique characteristics of real teacher's distribution over uniform distribution, and demonstrate how they could potentially facilitate student model's training.